I can’t believe it’s been five months since your Meemaw left this world. We’re still clearing out her condo where the stored memories linger.

 I love who you’ve become but my job is now done.
 I pray that you’ve learned some good from me, but more so I pray for God to give you discernment to throw out the bad.

 However, I don’t want to be intrusive in your life or rob you of the joy you share with your wife.
 You belong to her in every way.
 And I don’t want to mess that up.

 You’ve blessed me with a daughter I didn’t have.
 I want her to know I’m not competing for you or with her and I’m not judging her every move.
 Oh, quite the opposite.

 I want to be her champion.

 Her safe place.

 But I didn’t raise her and I know only time and experience can grow the tender seed of trust.
 Such a relationship takes seasons to build.

 So I will build.
 I will love.
 I will wait.

 And even then,

-I know there will always be those days after the busy gets tucked away and I’m ready for bed when screenshots of little boys at play will flash through my head.
+I know there will always be those days when the busy gets tucked away and I’m ready for bed, screenshots of little boys at play will flash through my head.